jaysiegers/ChordClout/README.md

 ## Main Features ✨
 - Login and Registration Authentication
 - Streaming Free Music
-- Personalized playlists
+- Personalized Playlists
-- Wide Variety of Songs By Genre
+- Wide Variety of Songs by Genre
 - Details of Songs and Artists

 ## Tools and Library 🛠️